sphinx-labs/sphinx/docs/immutable-variables.md

 ## 2. Define `constructorArgs` in your ChugSplash file

 The other option is to define a `constructorArgs` field in your ChugSplash file.
+This field contains the constructor arguments that correspond to your immutable variables.
 For example, say you have the following contract:

 ```sol
 contract MyContract {